kishitakj/Task-Manager-App/README.md

 ## Overview

-This is a simple to-do list app.
-Create a user account and start writing down what you have to get done.
+This is a Task-Manager app.Create a user account and start writing down what you have to get done.

-Part of the backend was created following Andrew Mead's Node.js course.

 See the project in action [here](https://josy-task-app.herokuapp.com/).